Marc LeBoutillierChief Executive Officer (CEO) MHA, CHE

 And to top all this, in early 2019, HGH has received Canada’s top Hospital Accreditation Status: ‘Accredited with Exemplary Standing’.
 This achievement itself exemplifies the quality of care delivered at HGH and our steadfast commitment to meet the evolving healthcare needs of our community.

 And yet, as we contemplate these notable achievements, we also realize how complex and challenging the healthcare environment is becoming: population needs are increasing; funding levels are constrained; major system reforms are being rolled out.
+In addition, the 2020 pandemic will have long-lasting impacts on the health system.

 As the provincial healthcare system shifts, HGH is at a crossroads.
 Over the next four years, our journey of excellence will continue on a different path.
 We are committed to: